ArthurHowardMorris/ArthurHowardMorris.github.io/_posts/2020-06-30-four-pillars.md

 title: "Five Pillars: Because I haven't found all seven."
 ---

 To me, empiricists are artisans.
-I see five interconnected pillars, the strength of which determine an empiricist's capability.
-While some specialization among co-authors is natural, and even advantageous, my view is that a balanced approach to strengthening these pillars will increase any researcher's capability.
+I see five pillars, the strength of which determine an empiricist's capability.
+While some specialization among co-authors is natural, and even advantageous, it is my view a balanced artisan is a capable one.

-These are in no particular order.
+These are the pillars, in no particular order.

 # Mathematics: